CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

-connector | This value **MUST** be set to *bigquery*. connection |  Provide the parameters that define the Google Cloud project to connect to. table | Identifies the table to be imported. sql_query | Allows you to import a dataset defined by a SQL query.
+connector | This value **MUST** be set to *bigquery*. connection |  Provide the parameters that define the Google Cloud project to connect to. table | Identifies the table to be imported. dataset | Name of the dataset where the table belongs to.
+This is optional. sql_query | Allows you to import a dataset defined by a SQL query.
 This is optional.

 #### Connect to a Table

 In order to connect to an external BigQuery table, the following rules apply:

-- The name of the remote BigQuery dataset must be passed in the `schema` parameter
+- The name of the remote BigQuery dataset must be passed in the `dataset` parameter.
-- The name of the remote BigQuery table must be passed in the `table` parameter
+- The name of the remote BigQuery table must be passed in the `table` parameter.
-- The `sql_query` parameter must not be present
+- The `sql_query` parameter **MUST NOT** be present.
 - A CARTO dataset with the same name will be connected to the external table

 ##### Example